Water leaks

 Road tests in various conditions:

-• At various speeds.
+• At different speeds.

-• When the vehicle is loaded or unloaded.
+• With the vehicle loaded or unloaded.

-• Movement through puddles (water splash).
+• Driving through puddles (water splashes).

-Testing with an ultraviolet lamp
+Testing using ultraviolet lamp

 • The test fluid will make the leak visible.

-UV lamp
+Ultraviolet lamp

-Checking with a special mirror
+Checking using a special mirror

 To see hard-to-reach places, you can use a special mirror.